vcato/practical_tdd/README.md

 +    return price * 0.9
 ```

-Run the tests.
-They so state IV is verified, but we changed the fix, so we need to re-verify state III.
+The tests pass, so state IV is verified, but we changed the fix, so we need to re-verify state III.

 **Enter State III.** Objective: make the test fail